A tumbleweed rolls up a hillside just outside of Los Angeles as a mysterious man known as The Stranger (Sam Elliott

 At the Malibu police station, the chief of police (Leon Russom

-) goes through The Dude's wallet before he tells Dude that Jackie Treehorn said he was drunk and disorderly at his 'garden party'.
+) goes through The Dude's wallet before he tells Dude that Jackie Treehorn phoned them to report that he was drunk and disorderly at his 'garden party'.
 He tells Dude that Treehorn is an important source of income in Malibu and demands that he stay out of the town for good.
 Dude replies that he wasn't listening which incites the chief to throw his coffee mug at him, hitting him in the head.
 Dude takes a cab ride home and requests that the driver (Ajgie Kirkland

 ) change the radio station since he had a rough night and hates the Eagles.
 The driver doesn't take kindly to this and throws The Dude out.
 As he stands on the street, a red convertible passes by at high speeds; it's Bunny listening to 'Viva Las Vegas' and, as we see, with a complete set of toes on each foot.